ryenus/rop/README.md

 ### Error Handling

 Any possible error would be thrown as a RuntimeException, or its subclass, provided with proper error massege.
-You might want to catch the exceptions, print the error message, and/or the help information before exiting the program.
+You might want to catch the exceptions, print the error message and/or the help information before exiting the program.
 This is intentionally left to you so that you can control how your program behaves upon parsing errors before terminating.

 ## Contributing